tomas-rodriguez-gamboa/Media-and-Crime/Descriptive Statistics/README.md

-this folder containt Stata do.file for descriptive statistical analysis and moderatos.
+this folder containt Stata do.file for descriptive statistical analysis and moderators.